andrewshumway/fusion-ext/README.md

 # fusion-ext
 Project: `getPut` for import/export, `javascript` for examples and utilities.
 Both for use with Lucidworks Fusion.

+# DEPRECATED
+The getPut portion of this repo has been moved to https://github.com/andrewshumway/Fusion_getPut The JavaScript examples may still be useful for reference but are no longer in use.

 ### ./getPut
 The getPut directory contains utilities useful when getting or putting objects and artifacts from/to Fusion.